Waldorf Stories: Plot

 On Sunday, an angry Betty Francis (January Jones) telephones and awakens Don; he has forgotten to pick up his children, thus ruining Betty and Henry's plans to attend an important brunch event.
-Until then, Don did not even realize it was Sunday.
-Peggy visits Don to advise him the slogan he successfully pitched to Life was Danny's, and to insist that he make it right.
+Until then, Don did not know that it was Sunday.
+Peggy visits Don to advise him the slogan he pitched to Life was Danny's and to insist that he make it right.
 On Monday, Don enters his office and is surprised to see Danny is waiting for him.
-Don attempts to buy the slogan, but Danny refuses the offer of money, insisting he wants a job.
-Don gives in to the younger man's demands, not bothering to hide his disgust, as he is unable to otherwise correct his mistake.
+Don attempts to buy the slogan but Danny refuses the offer of money, insisting he wants a job.
+Don gives in to his demand, not bothering to hide his disgust, as there is nothing else he can do.

-Lane explains the firm's need for Ken to help increase sales as Roger Sterling (John Slattery) is a "child" and Pete cannot shoulder all the rainmaking responsibility himself, apologizes for not previously telling him of the firm's plans to rehire Pete's old rival Ken Cosgrove (without first consulting him, much less keeping him in the loop), and invites Pete to a lunch meeting with Ken.
+Pete Campbell (Vincent Kartheiser) is not pleased that Lane Pryce (Jared Harris) is trying to hire Ken Cosgrove (Aaron Staton) to join the firm.
+Lane explains the firm's need for Ken to help increase sales as Roger Sterling (John Slattery) is a "child" and Pete cannot shoulder all the rain making responsibility.
+He apologizes for not previously telling him of the firm's plans to rehire Pete's old rival (without first consulting him, much less keeping him informed) and invites Pete to a lunch meeting with Ken.
 Pete objects, insisting that Ken first meet with him privately.
 At the meeting, Pete agrees to accept Ken, on the condition that Ken accepts and pays due respect to Campbell's rank in SCDP.
-Ken agrees, and the two then convivially discuss Ken's wedding plans.
+Ken agrees and the two then convivially discuss Ken's wedding plans.

 In flashbacks, Roger (who is writing a memoir), remembers how he met Don as a fur salesman in 1953.
-During that time, Roger was involved with Joan Holloway, for whom he sought to buy a fur coat.
-When Don learns the older man works in advertising, he tries to include his resume and portfolio in the box containing the coat, but Roger throws them out.
+Roger was involved with Joan Holloway, for whom he sought to buy a fur coat.
+When Don learns that Roger works in advertising, he tries to include his resume and portfolio in the box containing the coat but Roger throws them out.
 Later, while heading to work, he runs into Don, who is hounding him for a job at Sterling Cooper.
 Despite trying to blow him off, Roger agrees to go out with him for drinks.
-The next day, Don shows up in the lobby and claims Roger hired him in saying: "Welcome aboard."
-As they enter the elevator, a puzzled Roger has no memory of what really happened, but Don smiles to himself, having successfully hustled his way into Sterling Cooper.
+The next day, Don shows up in the lobby and claims Roger hired him in saying: "Welcome aboard".
+As they enter the elevator, a puzzled Roger has no memory of what really happened, but Don smiles to himself, having hustled his way into Sterling Cooper.